Senior-Design-ZotPonics/Documentation/README.md

-# Documentation
+# Electrical and Hardware
-Documentation for ZotPonics
+Electrical and Hardware Documentation for ZotPonics